gbraad/mscrolls-brahman/ifi/ifi.md

 * `create`
 * `setEmitter`
 * `start`
-   Sends `configDir`, `dataDir` and name of `story` to back-end.
+   Sends `configDir`, `dataDir` and name of `story` to back-end using `argc,argv` in `start()`.
 The engine will need this information to open any game story files which will contain information subsequently requested.

    The back-end will not be expected to reply to the start `json`, but if it chooses to do so, it should not issue any `text`.